Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Discussion

 In contrast, when the timing of the dilution depends on the critical total population size ($x_1+x_2$), coexistence becomes possible through a storage effect mechanism~\citep[page E55]{li-chesson-2016-plankton}.
 This occurs because faster-growing species in any given environment reach higher densities more quickly, triggering earlier dilution events.
 These earlier dilutions effectively reduce the competitive advantage of the temporarily favored species, allowing both species to persist.
 This represents a classic fluctuation-dependent coexistence mechanism~\citep{chesson-1994-competition}.

-The analysis presented here demonstrates that these conclusions hold even when the environment exhibits greater complexity in environmental fluctuations, e.g., with more than two environmental states or with quasiperiodic environments.
+The analysis presented here demonstrates that these conclusions hold even when the environment exhibits greater complexity in its fluctuations, e.g., with more than two environmental states or with quasiperiodic environments.
 More importantly, my analysis suggests that there are only two possible ecological outcomes: coexistence or exclusion.
 In particular, bistability, as observed in classical Lotka-Volterra competition models, is not possible, a conclusion not observed by \citet{yi-dean-2013-bounded}.
 However, verifying that exclusion occurs for all positive initial conditions remains an open mathematical challenge.

 The analysis of a two-patch version of \citet{pachepsky-etal-2008-reproduction}'s consumer-resource model reveals a counterintuitive effect of reproductive delays on consumer persistence. \citet{pachepsky-etal-2008-reproduction} likely didn't comment on this effect due to their non-dimensionalization of time in the model.
 To understand this phenomenon, first consider the simpler case of a spatially homogeneous (or single patch) model.
 Here, the consumer invasion growth rate depends on two competing factors.
 First, the probability of survival to reproduction ($e^{-m\tau}$) decreases exponentially with longer delays ($\tau$).
 Second, reproductive output ($1+\theta\tau a \alpha/\beta$) increases only linearly with longer delays.
 This creates a fundamental trade-off: longer reproductive delays allow more time for offspring production, but the survival probability decreases more rapidly than offspring production increases.

-As a result of this trade-off, when the rate $\theta a \alpha/\beta$ of potential offspring production exceeds the per-capita mortality rate $m$, the per-capita growth rate is maximized at an intermediate reproductive delay of $\frac{1}{m}-\frac{1}{\theta a \alpha/\beta}$.
-The role of spatial heterogeneity in optimal reproductive delay is an interesting question that deserves further analysis.
+As a result of this trade-off, when the rate $\theta a \alpha/\beta$ of potential offspring production exceeds the per-capita mortality rate $m$, the per-capita growth rate is maximized at an intermediate reproductive delay of $\frac{1}{m}-\frac{1}{\theta a \alpha/\beta}$. {How spatial heterogeneity determines the} optimal reproductive delay is an interesting question that deserves further analysis.